 Martin, a former philosophy professor at CU Boulder, used examples of religious practices and texts to analyze the phrased question “why are there so many religions if there is only one god?”
 To explain this, he pointed out four main classifications of religion: exclusivist, inclusivist, pluralist and multifaceted.

 He then spoke of his realization that almost all religions have the same goal at the lowest, or highest, level of divinity.
 He said that there are consistent factors to all, like being honest and truthful, for example.
 The differences in language, culture and practice between religions doesn’t mean as much.
+Some display religious statues like praying hands religious figurine in their homes, and some pray using rosaries.

 “They’re more alike than they look… the function is very similar,” Martin said.